Filter the Source Data For a Pivot Table

 The macro applies a filter that is based on the pivot items connected to the cell that you double-clicked.
 For example, if you double-click the cell circled in screenshot below:

-Pivot Filter Data
+Pivot Filter

-Pivot Filter Data
+Pivot Filter 2

 Download The Sample File